Mysore Ananthaswamy

 Ananthaswamy composed music to the state anthem of Karnataka, Jaya Bharata Jananiya Tanujate in 1960.
 He once sang his composition in front of Kuvempu who is the writer of the anthem at Maharaja College in Mysore.
 A note in Ananthaswamy's diary says Kuvempu was delighted by his tune and approved his tune, adding a suggestion that it should be sung in a group.
 Several committees have recommended the tune composed by Ananthaswamy to be recognized as the official tune of the Karnataka state anthem.

+His 'Ede tumbi haadidenu', 'Tanuvu ninnade manavu ninnade', 'O nanna Chetana' are Masterpieces.

+It would be remembered even after 100 years.